13 Nov 2018

-8. There was a lot of 24-carat gold leaf used to embellish the interiors…
+8. 24-carat gold leaf was used to embellish the interiors…

 1,790 square metres to be exact.

-9.The ceiling in Junsui restaurant is VERY impressive
+9.The ceiling in Junsui restaurant is extremely impressive

 It is the largest Swarovski crystal ceiling in the world with 21,000 crystals used to represent the Milky Way.
 The installation is worth Dhs1.3 million in total.